ibrahim-mohd/PPIS-MDPharma/README.md

      -o combined_analysis.pkl
   ```
    - ##### Case-3: Fpocket output file (`protein_out.pdb`):
-  same as before but pocket ID needs to be specified (other than 0)
+      Same as before but pocket ID needs to be specified (other than 0).
+Note that in this case sometimes we end up with too many residues, one can also exclude certain residues using the ``-res_exclude`` flag.

      ```bash
      python 01_analyse_pharmacophore_features.py \